VictorLeeLk/OCR_TF_CRNN_CTC/README.md

   --validation_split_fraction 0.1
 ```
 All training image will be scaled into (32, 100, 3) and write to tfrecord file.
-The dataset will be divided into train abd validation set and you can change the parameter to control the ratio of them.
+The dataset will be divided into train and validation set and you can change the parameter to control the ratio of them.

 ### Train model